 Your pet has had a major surgery under a general anesthesia.
-Your pet was given a sedative, an anti-inflammatory and a pain shot to help with recovery and to help lessen the post operative pain.
+Your pet was given a sedative, an anti-inflammatory injection and a pain injection to help with recovery and to help lessen the post operative pain.
 Therefore, your pet’s behavior may be slightly altered for the next 24 hours.
 For example, your pet may be glassy-eyed, wobbly, shivering, sleepy, nauseous, and irritable.
 They may cry or whine as well.
 Listed below are a few helpful tips to make your pet’s recovery easier for both of you:

 1. Let your pet rest in a quiet comfortable area.

 2. Offer a small amount of water when you get home and a small amount of food in the evening.
+Many pets do not want to eat the first night.
+That is normal after a general anesthesia.

 3. The morning after surgery you can feed as usual.

 4. Keep your pet inside for the next 3 or 4 days- dogs may go outside to go potty or for a small walk.
 The goal is to keep the surgery site clean to avoid infection.
+Cats need to be kept inside at all times during recovery.

 5. Your pet needs to have limited activity for 10 days-no jumping, jogging, hiking or rough housing with other pets.
 For larger male dogs we highly recommend icing the surgery site for the first couple of days and cage rest for the first four days.
 Please cover the ice pack with a clean towel prior to placing it on the skin.